 The leading edge of a wheel is the first object that meets airflow.
 Assuming a direct headwind, or 0 degree yaw angle, the tire would be the leading edge.
 Airflow hits the tire and evenly flows around the rim.
 The rear fairing at the back of the wheel is hidden from the wind.
 When wind yaw angle increases above 0 degree, the back fairing is exposed to airflow and is considered the second leading edge.

 Wind flowing past the surface of a rim exerts a force on it (total force).
 Lift (X force) is the component of this force that is perpendicular to the oncoming wind flow direction.
 It contrasts with the drag force (Y force), which is the component of the surface force parallel to the flow direction.
 If the fluid is air, the force is called an aerodynamic force.
 In other words, X force opposes Y force at a perpendicular angle.
+In theory, when wind yaw angle increases, lift force becomes greater than drag force.
+The more wind angle, the more lift force occurs until critical angle of attack is reached (maximum lift).
+When wind angle goes past critical angle of attack, the wheel stalls and no longer benefits from side force lift.
+This is when you feel the bicycle push you around on the road.
+Typically, this happens when there is swirling wind and a wind gust blows into the cyclist at a sharp angle (sideways).
+This can be a very uncomfortable feeling for the cyclist.

 Graph below: Note that optimal drag reduction occurs at 15 degree yaw angle.
 In other words, The Williams System 58 wheel creates the least amount of wind drag at 15 degree yaw angle.